SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of DZS Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of August 14, 2023 – (NASDAQ: DZSI)

-NEW YORK, July 20, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of DZS Inc.
+NEW YORK, July 27, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of DZS Inc..

 Shareholders who purchased shares of DZSI during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.